-The Australian Government has begun the process of phasing out the innovation patent with the passing of legislative amendments.
-From February 2020, an 18-month phase-out period begins and during this time you can continue to file new innovation patents.
+The Australian Government has begun the process of phasing out the innovation patent.
+From February 2020, an 18-month phase-out period began.
+During this time, you can continue to file new innovation patents until 25 August 2021.

-Existing innovation patents will continue in force until their expiry so no current right holders will be disadvantaged.
+Existing innovation patents will continue to be in force until they expire.
+This means current right holders will not be disadvantaged.

-The Government remains committed to dedicated support services to help small and medium enterprises (SMEs) navigate the intellectual property (IP) system.
-Australian SMEs will receive further dedicated support, with an SME case management service, the SME fast track service, a dedicated outreach program and online portal, to be launched as the innovation patent is phased out over the next 18 months.
+The Government remains committed to supporting small and medium enterprises (SMEs) navigate the intellectual property (IP) system.
+Australian SMEs will receive dedicated support through our SME case management service, SME fast track service, dedicated outreach program and online portal.

 What does this mean for my existing innovation patent?

 - Existing innovation patents and innovation patents filed on or before 25 August 2021 (AEST) will continue in force until their expiry.
 This will ensure current rights holders are not disadvantaged.